ayman-art/Jengen-2DGameEngine/README.md

     - Random Level:
         - Used to create a random level.
 It generates the level randomly based on the size.
+The Engine Provides 3 Levels Of Difficulty which determines the density of the tiles and enemies.
         - This is done by using a DSU data structure to generate the level.
 It prevents the generation of isolated tiles and ensures that the all the tiles are connected.
         - Two threads are used to generate the level as mentioned in the Producer-Consumer Like Pattern.
         - This allows the game to generate the level efficiently and make the game more interesting and endless!